amiroous/react-redux/README.md

 3. Dispatch
     > A function that takes in an action, makes copies of the action, and sends them out to the reducers.
 4. Reducers
     > A function that takes in an action and some existing data, changes the data according to the type and payload of the action, and then sends the updated data to the state.
+    > * Must return any value excluding 'undefined'
+    > * Produces `state` using ONLY previous state and the action
+    > * Should not reach out of itself to decide what value should be returned (Reducers are pure functions)
+    > * Should not mutate its input state argument (copy and return new state)
 5. State
     > An object that serves as the central repository of all data from the reducers.